maisvendoo/blenderDMD/README.md

-# BlenderDMD: Blender plugin for DGLEngine models import
+# BlenderDMD: Blender plugin for DGLEngine models import and export

 This plugin provide import of geometry and UV-map from *.dmd models file.
 This format uses by DGLEngine 3D game engine.
 DGLEngine uses in some games, such as [ZDSimulator](https://zdsimulator.com.ua/) and other.